ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-objc.rst

   all fields followed by :const:`_C_STRUCT_E`.
 The field name (including the closing equals sign) is optional.

+  Structures are assumed to have the default field alignment, although it is possible to use a custom alignment when creating a custom type for a struct using :func:`objc.createStructType`.

 * a C union is represented as :const:`_C_UNION_B` followed by the struct name, followed by :const:`'='`, followed by the encoded types of all fields followed by :const:`_C_UNION_E`.
 The field name (including the